SurendraVidiyala/Open-Bank-Application/Readme.md

 # Future Scope:

+•	Hosting in a server

 •	Use of Apache Camel to route the web service call

 •	Secure the page with Spring security

-# Features not included:

-•	Fetch transactions based on transaction type filter

-•	Calculate the total amount for transaction type

-•	Enable Logging and Exception handling
+•	Exception handling

+•	Unit test cases